 Revolut is a company from the United Kingdom.
 They are pretty young, they started in 2015.
 They do not have a real credit card.
 But they offer a prepaid credit card.
 Both MasterCard and Visa are available.
-Which is almost the same for most usages.
+They are almost the same for most usages.
 You can use it on the internet and you can even withdraw money at an ATM.
 They offer two types of cards:

 - Virtual Debit Card: You can generate it in your Revolut account.
 You can use it online with its number.